bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 * Did you eat out a lot?
 * Did you stay up late last night?

-You can log those behaviours daily with your weight data and use machine learning to understand the most important ones.
+You can log those behaviours daily with your weight data and use machine learning to identify the most important ones.

 Here I applied the XGBoost algorithm on some anonymised client data to classify their behaviours based on how they influence weight, ranking them by importance.
 Note that the ranking doesn't discriminate between weight gain or weight loss, it only cares about how strongly those behaviours predict change in weight.